OgisaZ/Clicktopic/README.md

 ### Future/Roadmap

-[] Adding more items and their functionalities
+- [ ] Adding more items and their functionalities
-I plan on adding way more items in the future that all do vastly different things, and aren't boring as the current 5 i have now
+      I plan on adding way more items in the future that all do vastly different things, and aren't boring as the current 5 i have now<br />
-[] UI changes
+- [ ] UI changes
       It's impossible to currently know what the items do, how much damage properties deal, and some other basic stats.
-I plan on adding a way for you to see all of that.
+I plan on adding a way for you to see all of that.<br />